How To Decouple A Subwoofer From The Floor

 Another thing that might be helpful is securing objects in the room.

-Things like pictures on a wall, speakers on a table, etc can begin to rattle at higher volumes and that can have a negative impact on your sound quality.
+Things like speakers on a table, decorations hanging on a wall, etc can begin to rattle at higher volumes and that can have a negative impact on your sound quality.

-Luckily, there’s various ways to achieve this such as using stands for your speakers and sticky tack putty for decorations on the wall.
+Luckily, there’s various ways to achieve this such as using stands for your speakers and sticky tack adhesive for smaller loose decorations or pictures that might make noise.

 Using A Bass Shaker